Category: Mindfulness

 • Music.
 Make yourself a playlist or five that reflect where your mood is at and encourages it to come down down down.
 I sometimes used the 8hr thunderstorm recording, it’s very peaceful

-• Head outside and get some D, the sunshine vitamin one lol
+• Head outside and get some vitamin D in the sunshine

 • Get a good nights sleep